shouqalbdrani/Building-a-Basic-Android-App-with-Kotlin-Jetpack-Compose/README.md

 In the finall screen add text so the user can read the description of the series.

 Project Instruction for section 1 :
-Navigate to the file main.kt and Run it
+Navigate to the file main.kt uinig this path app/src/main/java/com/example/buildingbasicandroidapp and Run it

 Project instruction for Section 2:
 Open the Emulator
-Run MainActivity.kt in Emulator
+Navigate to  MainActivity.kt file uinig this path app/src/main/java/com/example/buildingbasicandroidapp Run MainActivity.kt in Emulator

 The Following pictures show the output of the Project: